dnewcome/jath/README.md

     JSON.literalChar

-Only a single character may be used as a denotator, not a longer string.
+Only a single character may be used to denote a literal.

 ## XML Namespaces